Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

 ```

 The numbers must be powers of two.
 Then accessing the bits becomes a matter of
-"bit-fiddling" with the shifting, masking, and complementig operators.
+"bit-fiddling" with the shifting, masking, and complementing operators.

 Certain idioms appear frequently: